 There are three multi-use rooms.
 The largest seats over 30 people for lectures and meetings or up to approximately 17 people for classes.
 It also our largest studio space that members can rent.
 There is a separate main gallery and hallway with a gallery hanging system that accommodates up to approximately 25 images.
 The main gallery is also used for meetings of up to 22 people, classes, and can be rented for studio use.
 The third space is an approximately 19' by 10.5' room for classes up to about 10 people, meetings of 16 people or less, and as a more intimate studio space with abundant natural light from the east-facing windows.
 All three spaces are ADA accessible with an elevator to the PhotoMidwest suite 212 on the second floor.
 A wet darkroom, digital lab, and storage/dressing/office rooms complete our facilities.
 Separate women's and men's restroom facilities are just across the hallway.

-Equipment includes a 4K capable 65" flat panel display with HDMI inputs that is mounted on a mobile cart, an LCD projector with VGA and HDMI inputs, DisplayPort to HDMI adapters, two loudspeakers, a projection screen, and folding tables of various sizes for classes, meetings, and receptions.
+Equipment includes a 4K capable 65" flat panel display with HDMI inputs that is mounted on a mobile cart, an LCD projector with VGA and HDMI inputs, DisplayPort to HDMI adapters, two loudspeakers, a large projection screen, and folding tables of various sizes for classes, meetings, and receptions.
 Wireless Internet access is available.
 Both folding and stacked chairs offer seating for over 30 people.
 The refrigerator is stocked with refreshments.
 The PhotoMidwest library is available on open shelves; it includes books on photography methods, collections of photographs and books by PhotoMidwest members.

 The new wet darkroom at 700 Rayovac Dr. is not yet operational.
 It will be large enough for 3 to 5 people depending upon the activity.
 Two Thomas Duplex Super Safelights using low pressure sodium lamps make for an especially well-lighted darkroom.